Navigating Glaucoma Treatments: What’s the Best Cure?

 What is the difference between open-angle and angle-closure glaucoma?

-Open-angle glaucoma is chronic, develops slowly over time with no early disease symptoms, whereas angle-closure glaucoma is acute, occurs abruptly, and has visible symptoms.
+Open-angle glaucoma is chronic and develops slowly with no early symptoms, whereas angle-closure glaucoma occurs suddenly with noticeable signs.

 Can glaucoma be cured completely or just managed?

-Currently, glaucoma cannot be cured.
-However, with early detection and treatment, it can usually be controlled.
+Currently, glaucoma cannot be completely cured, but with early detection and proper treatment, it can usually be managed effectively.

 How can I prevent glaucoma from progressing?

-Regular eye check-ups, a balanced diet, and controlled blood sugar levels can help keep glaucoma in check.
+Regular eye check-ups, a nutrient-rich diet, and maintaining healthy blood sugar levels can help control the progression of glaucoma.